TFI International Inc. (NYSE:TFII) Receives Consensus Recommendation of “Buy” from Analysts

-Shares of TFI International Inc. (NYSE:TFII) have earned an average rating of “Buy” from the eighteen research firms that are currently covering the firm, Marketbeat.com reports.
-Five equities research analysts have rated the stock with a hold recommendation and twelve have assigned a buy recommendation to the company.
-The average 1-year price objective among brokers that have issued ratings on the stock in the last year is $131.41.
+TFI International Inc. (NYSE:TFII) has been assigned a consensus rating of “Buy” from the eighteen research firms that are currently covering the firm, Marketbeat.com reports.
+Five analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+The average 12 month price target among brokerages that have issued a report on the stock in the last year is $131.41.

-A number of large investors have recently added to or reduced their stakes in the business.
-Turtle Creek Asset Management Inc. lifted its stake in TFI International by 1.2% in the second quarter.
-Turtle Creek Asset Management Inc. now owns 1,200,839 shares of the company’s stock valued at $109,505,000 after buying an additional 14,100 shares during the period.
-AGF Investments Inc. raised its position in shares of TFI International by 619.2% during the fourth quarter.
-AGF Investments Inc. now owns 405,326 shares of the company’s stock worth $45,459,000 after purchasing an additional 348,965 shares during the period.
-Amundi acquired a new stake in shares of TFI International during the second quarter worth about $27,158,000.
-Sumitomo Mitsui Trust Holdings Inc. raised its position in shares of TFI International by 528.9% during the fourth quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 225,532 shares of the company’s stock worth $25,295,000 after purchasing an additional 189,672 shares during the period.
-Finally, BI Asset Management Fondsmaeglerselskab A S raised its position in shares of TFI International by 4.4% during the fourth quarter.
-BI Asset Management Fondsmaeglerselskab A S now owns 167,588 shares of the company’s stock worth $18,822,000 after purchasing an additional 7,014 shares during the period.
-58.20% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the stock.
+Turtle Creek Asset Management Inc. lifted its position in shares of TFI International by 1.2% in the 2nd quarter.
+Turtle Creek Asset Management Inc. now owns 1,200,839 shares of the company’s stock valued at $109,505,000 after acquiring an additional 14,100 shares in the last quarter.
+AGF Investments Inc. lifted its position in TFI International by 619.2% in the 4th quarter.
+AGF Investments Inc. now owns 405,326 shares of the company’s stock worth $45,459,000 after buying an additional 348,965 shares in the last quarter.
+Amundi purchased a new stake in TFI International in the 2nd quarter worth approximately $27,158,000.
+Sumitomo Mitsui Trust Holdings Inc. lifted its position in TFI International by 528.9% in the 4th quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 225,532 shares of the company’s stock worth $25,295,000 after buying an additional 189,672 shares in the last quarter.
+Finally, BI Asset Management Fondsmaeglerselskab A S lifted its position in TFI International by 4.4% in the 4th quarter.
+BI Asset Management Fondsmaeglerselskab A S now owns 167,588 shares of the company’s stock worth $18,822,000 after buying an additional 7,014 shares in the last quarter.
+Institutional investors and hedge funds own 58.20% of the company’s stock.

+TFI International (NYSE:TFII) last posted its earnings results on Monday, February 7th.
+The company reported $1.57 EPS for the quarter, topping the consensus estimate of $1.23 by $0.34.
+TFI International had a net margin of 8.66% and a return on equity of 22.94%.
+The firm had revenue of $2.14 billion during the quarter, compared to analysts’ expectations of $2.05 billion.
+During the same quarter in the prior year, the firm earned $0.98 EPS.
+TFI International’s quarterly revenue was up 90.8% on a year-over-year basis.
+On average, sell-side analysts anticipate that TFI International will post 4.87 earnings per share for the current year.

+The company also recently declared a quarterly dividend, which was paid on Monday, January 17th.
+Investors of record on Friday, December 31st were given a $0.27 dividend.
+This represents a $1.08 annualized dividend and a dividend yield of 1.04%.
+The ex-dividend date of this dividend was Thursday, December 30th.
+This is an increase from TFI International’s previous quarterly dividend of $0.18.
+TFI International’s dividend payout ratio is 19.15%.

 About TFI International